 ICSI | MESA | PESA | TESE

-The decision to opt for an IVF procedure may be most challenging and difficult one a couple can make.
-We at Dr. Rama’s Institute for Fertility strive hard to see that each couple have individualized plan as per their requirements in order to maximize their chances of a having a successful pregnancy.
+The decision to opt for an IVF procedure may be the most challenging and difficult one a couple can make.
+We at Dr. Rama’s Institute for Fertility strive hard to see that each couple has an individualized plan as per their requirements in order to maximize their chances of having a successful pregnancy.

 Indications for IVF